- What is embroidery?

 The computer has made intricate and complex embroidery available to the public on a scale never thought possible!

-Yes!
+ANSWER: Yes!
 MESA has agreements with leasing companies to finance these systems for up to five years or longer.
-Depending on the system you choose, your payments can be as low as $200 a month, and the down payment is typically just two payments.
+We offer 0% financing on compact embroidery machines.
+Depending on the system you choose, your payments can be as low as $139 a month, and the down payment is typically just two payments.
 Most customers exercise the 10% buy-out option at the end of the lease so they actually own their equipment.
 Some customers simply prefer to do business with their own bank.

-We have over twenty years of proud service to the embroidery industry ensuring an unparalleled experience to help you to get started.
+ANSWER: We have over twenty-five years of proud service to the embroidery industry ensuring an unparalleled experience to help you to get started.
 Our family owned business offers friendly personalized service as you begin and grow throughout your embroidery career.

-The people you know are your best source for the leads that become sales.
+ANSWER: The people you know are your best source for the leads that become sales.
 Virtually every adult works somewhere and their company needs logos on corporate wear and special event items, such as prizes and awards for top-producing employees.
-The Yellow Pages of your phone directory always works.
+A simple web search for local businesses often works well too.
 Embroidery is so popular that customers will seek you out!
 Contacts you make through social events can lead to very profitable orders.